otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/03-styling.md

 ## CSS Modules

-CSS Modules are a way to write CSS styles that are scoped to a specific component rather than having global styles that may accidentally affect other elements in the application.
+**CSS Modules** are a way to write **CSS** styles that are scoped to a specific component rather than having global styles that may accidentally affect other elements in the application.

-CSS Modules work by automatically generating unique class names based on the component's file name.
+**CSS Modules** work by automatically generating unique class names based on the component's file name.
 This way, styles defined in one component will not affect other components, even if they have the same class name.

-When you use CSS Modules, you will need to use the .module.css file extension instead of the regular .css extension.
-You can then import the CSS styles into your component using the import statement and use the class names in your JSX.
+When you use **CSS Modules**, you will need to use the `.module.css` file extension instead of the regular `.css` extension.
+You can then import the **CSS** styles into your component using the import statement and use the class names in your **JSX**.

 Here is an example: